"Thou shalt not suffer a witch to live."

 I was cast forth from my order because of my delving in Black Magic.
 But for Amalric there I might have been burned as a magician.

-Daenerys Targaryen burns the witch Mirri Maz Dur alive.
-Unusually, Mirri Maz Dur was actually guilty of the crimenote Using magic to kill Dany's unborn child in the womb she was accused of (although she may have been justified).
+- Daenerys Targaryen burns the witch Mirri Maz Dur alive.
+Unusually, Mirri Maz Dur was actually guilty of the crimenote she was accused of (although she may have been justified).
 Also, the choice of burning as a punishment was not based on the traditional method of killing witches, but rather Dany's family affinity for fire.

-The non-fiction Memoirs Of Extraordinary Popular Delusions And The Madness Of Crowds by Charles Mackay* Available at Project Gutenberg has a section that details some of the enduring memories and records of the men, women, and children who were killed because of the hunt for witches, often purely on malicious accusations.
+- The non-fiction Memoirs of Extraordinary Popular Delusions and the Madness of Crowds by Charles Mackay* has a section that details some of the enduring memories and records of the men, women, and children who were killed because of the hunt for witches, often purely on malicious accusations.
 The inhabitants in a small area in the north of Germany at Würzburg, who refused to bow to the Catholic Church or pay taxes to the nobles who illegally claimed the land, were accused of witchcraft and killed in many ways, including burning at the stake.

 Brey: As unrepentant apostates, heretics, idolaters and blasphemers, ...I am authorized to inform you that the entire adult population of Trempa will be condemned to burn.